bubnashwer-pd/magento_splitorder/README.md

 Magento extension to split order by warehouse of the product.
 All items with same warehouse will have one order.
 Customer will only see parent order with all items.
 Admin panel will show parent as well as split order with relationship with parent order.

+Note: Work is needed on taxes, cart rules etc.

 ### Requirements